emerril1/EpiSim-an-Epidemic-Simulator/README.md

 The Intervention class defines the execute function, which applies user-selected interventions by modifying the population’s contact graph to simulate different scenarios (e.g. social distancing).

 The Population class manages a collection of Person objects and generates a contact graph that models interactions.
-This graph ensures realistic infection dynamics.
+This graph ensures realistic infection dynamics by implementing a small world network that represents real-world contact patterns and infection spread.
 It includes two key functions: one to generate the graph and another to retrieve the contacts of a given person (node).

 The Simulation class coordinates the epidemic process.
 It contains methods to advance the simulation step by step, run the simulation over a set period, and track statistics (such as susceptible, exposed, infected, and recovered counts).
 These functions are integrated within the main program, which drives the simulation and records results.